maikilo/food-delivery-regression/README.md

 The data came from the food delivery company Wolt. https://github.com/woltapp/data-science-summer-intern-2022

-I used linear and Lasso regression.
+I used Lasso and tree regression.